All posts

 Passive voice overuse: AI tends toward passive constructions.
 "It was determined that..." rather than "We found..."
 This creates distance and sounds more academic, but it's often a mask for lack of real authority.

 Hedging language: Excessive qualifiers that water down statements.
 "It could be argued that..."
-"Some might suggest..."
+"Some suggest..."
 "In many cases..."
 Real experts make claims and defend them.
 AI hedges because it has no actual position.

 Over-explanation: AI often explains obvious connections.
 "Social media is important because it allows people to connect with each other."
 Humans trust their readers more and skip the elementary connections.